ReviewNB/treon/README.md

 ![](images/doctest.png)

 ## Note about dependencies
-* You need to run treon from environment (virtualenv/pipenv) that has all the dependcies required for Notebooks under test
+* You need to run treon from environment (virtualenv/pipenv etc.) that has all the dependcies required for Notebooks under test
 * treon only works with python3+ environments and uses python3 kernel for executing notebooks

 ## Motivation